 A breast implant can last for years.
 Eventually, however, implants will need to be removed.
 Sometimes they are removed before their lifespan is up because the patient is just not happy with the way they look or feel, or they are nervous about health effects from the implant’s silicone shells.
-At David & Rossi Plastic Surgery in San Diego, we encourage you to learn more about breast implant removal.
+At Roy David MD Plastic Surgery And Medical Spa in San Diego, we encourage you to learn more about breast implant removal.

 Who is Breast Implant Removal For?